gammu/gammu/readme.txt

    2.Nokia DCT4 (3510|3510i|3530|5100|6100|6310|6310i|6510|6610|7210|8310|8910)
      and compatible

-     There is supported MBUS, FBUS, DLR3, Infrared, at19200.
-No support for DKU5 and Bluetooth.
-No support for colour things, locking WAP settings, WAP bookmarks, enabling netmonitor.
+     There is supported MBUS, FBUS, DLR3, Infrared, at19200, BlueTooth.
+     No support for DKU5.
+No support for locking WAP settings, locking WAP bookmarks, enabling netmonitor and few others.

    3.Siemens M20, MC35, SL45 and compatible